indodana-finance/paylater-ecommerce-plugin-php/README.md

 # Paylater Indodana Online Shop (PIOS)

-This repository contains sevent most used ecommerce platform based on PHP, such as:
+This repository contains most used ecommerce platform based on PHP, such as:

 * Woocommerce
 * Opencart (v1, v2, v3)